Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts.md

 # Simplify histories and resolve merge conflicts

-After Alice adds a picture of her cat and Bob pulls her change, Bob's history becomes somewhat complicated.
+After Alice adds a picture of her cat and Bob pulls her change, Bob's Git history becomes somewhat complicated.

+[*STATE THE NATURE OF THE COMPLICATION HERE, BEFORE YOU SHOW HOW TO RESOLVE IT.
+OTHERWISE THE READER DOESN'T KNOW WHAT PROBLEM YOU ARE SOLVING. ...AFTER READING THIS THROUGH A SECOND TIME, I THINK WE NEED TO EXPLICITLY SET UP WHAT WE ARE DOING IN THIS UNIT.
+I FOUND MYSELF SPENDING TIME TRYING TO UNDERSTAND WHERE YOU WERE TAKING ME, INSTEAD OF JUST FOLLOWING ALONG.
+WE NEED SOME KIND OF In this unit you learn...--ES*]

 What Alice does is:

 ```
 $ cd ~/sandbox/Alice/Cats